Interview Questions

 Ans:

-to develop the software high-level requirements.
-These high level requirements include
+develop the software high-level requirements.
+These high level requirements

 Inputs: